sh0hei/SlideShare4S/README.md

 ## License

-SlideShare4S is licensed under the Apache Licenses version 2.0.
+SlideShare4S is licensed under the **Apache Licenses version 2.0**.
 Please feel free to use it in your projects.